Kosovo dispatch: ombudsman investigates expulsion of student for wearing religious headscarf Dispatches

 Ernesa Shala is a JURIST staff correspondent in Kosovo and a recent graduate of the University of Pristina Faculty of Law.

-Kosovo’s Ombudsperson is currently examining the case of an 18-year-old student expelled from Bedri Pejani high school in Peja for wearing a headscarf, commonly known as the hijab.
-Despite a meeting between the Minister of Education, Arbërie Nagavci, and Peja’s Director of Education, Naser Gega, no decision has yet been made regarding the student’s return to school.
+Kosovo’s Ombudsperson is currently examining the case of an 18-year-old student expelled from Bedri Pejani high school in Peja municipality for wearing a headscarf, commonly known as the hijab.
+Despite a meeting between Minister of Education Arbërie Nagavci and Peja’s director of education, Naser Gega, no decision has yet been made regarding the student’s return to school.

-A month has now passed since A.D., the student in question, has been absent from classes.
+A month has now passed since A.D., the student in question, has been present in classes.
 She was reportedly removed from the school at the start of the academic year due to her decision to wear the veil.
-On September 2, school officials excluded her from the educational process, citing adherence to an administrative instruction from the Ministry of Education, Science, Technology, and Innovation (MESTI) which prohibits “religious uniforms” in public schools.
-This instruction is the basis for the school’s decision to expel her.
+On September 2, school officials excluded her from the educational process, citing adherence to an administrative instruction from the Ministry of Education, Science, Technology and Innovation (MESTI), which prohibits “religious uniforms” in public schools.

-The case has drawn the attention of Kosovo’s Ombudsman, which is conducting a review.
-Petrit Çollaku, the Ombudsman’s communication officer, confirmed that they are in the final stages of analyzing the situation and will soon issue a public opinion.
-The Ombudsman’s Office has raised concerns about possible violations of human rights in this case, particularly regarding religious freedom and access to education.
-The Basic Prosecutor’s Office in Peja is also involved, investigating whether the expulsion constitutes a criminal offense under human rights violation laws.
+Petrit Çollaku, the Ombudsman’s communication officer, confirmed that the office is in the final stages of analyzing the situation and will soon issue a public opinion.
+The Ombudsman’s Office has raised concerns about possible violations of basic rights in this case, particularly regarding religious freedom and access to education.
+The Basic Prosecutor’s Office in Peja is also involved, investigating whether the expulsion constitutes a criminal offense.
 A representative from the prosecutor’s office confirmed that the family of A.D. filed a complaint, alleging that the decision to remove her from school was made verbally and without a formal written notice.

 The Islamic Community of Kosovo (BIK) and civil society organizations, such as the Kosovo Center for Peace, argue that the school’s decision misinterprets MESTI’s Administrative Instruction 6/2014, which prohibits religious uniforms in public schools.
 They assert that the instruction has been applied arbitrarily and that the student’s rights to education and religious expression have been violated.
 Legal experts have also weighed in, noting that the current instruction creates “legal uncertainty” due to its vague language.
 Gëzim Shala from the Kosovo Institute for Justice commented that the broad nature of the instruction allows for inconsistent application, potentially leading to selective enforcement by educational authorities.